dburriss/learn-with-me/programming-in-go/README.md

 var namePtr *string = new(string)
 // use deference operator to assign a string value *namePtr = "Bob"
-// use reference operator to get value the pointer is addressing name := *namePtr
+// use dereference operator to get value the pointer is addressing name := *namePtr
 // print values
 fmt.Print(namePtr, " ", name)